What you will study

 English for academic purposes online (L185) (30 credits) is an online course that develops the communication skills you need for successful academic study.
 You’ll explore ways of reading, writing and thinking about a wide range of academic texts; learn how to make useful notes and write assignments that ‘answer the question’; and develop your academic listening and speaking skills undergraduate.qualification.pathways.Q05-1,module,L185,,1

-Introducing the social sciences (DD101) (60 credits) provides an introduction to the social sciences – psychology, social policy and criminology, geography and environment, politics and international studies, economics and sociology – through study of contemporary UK society. undergraduate.qualification.pathways.Q05-1,module,DD101,,1
+Introducing the social sciences (DD102) (60 credits) provides a broad, fascinating overview of psychology, social policy and criminology, geography and environment, politics and international studies, economics and sociology. undergraduate.qualification.pathways.Q05-1,module,DD102,,1

 Stage 2 of the LLB covers three of the seven ‘Foundations of Legal Knowledge’.
 As you study, you’ll continue developing your critical thinking and analysis skills with these two 60-credit modules.